Beta oxidation

 In biochemistry and metabolism, beta oxidation (also β-oxidation) is the catabolic process by which fatty acid molecules are broken down in the cytosol in prokaryotes and in the mitochondria in eukaryotes to generate acetyl-CoA.
-Acetyl-CoA enters the citric acid cycle, generating NADH and FADH_{2}, which are electron carriers used in the electron transport chain.
+The acetyl-CoA product of this step of fatty acid metabolism enters the citric acid cycle, generating NADH and FADH_{2}, which are electron carriers used in the electron transport chain.
 It is named as such because the beta carbon of the fatty acid chain undergoes oxidation and is converted to a carbonyl group to start the cycle all over again.
 Beta-oxidation is primarily facilitated by the mitochondrial trifunctional protein, an enzyme complex associated with the inner mitochondrial membrane, although very long chain fatty acids are oxidized in peroxisomes.
+Beta oxidation occurs mainly in the heart, liver and kidney.

 The overall reaction for one cycle of beta oxidation is: